sahurai/CLOUD-Project-1/DOCUMENTATION.md

 The full failure catalogue is in [`EDGE_CASES.md`](EDGE_CASES.md).
 The main boundaries:

 * **The load balancer is single-replica and has no HPA of its own.** If it becomes the bottleneck it does not scale.
 A restart (a rolling update, or a `SIZE_THRESHOLD` change) makes it briefly unavailable — there is no PodDisruptionBudget.
 It does **no** retry / circuit-breaker (a backend failure → `502`) and **no** TLS termination.
-* **The orchestrator is single-replica** (`Recreate` strategy, because it mounts an RWO PVC for its config).
+* **The orchestrator is single-replica** (`Recreate` strategy, because it mounts a ReadWriteOnce (RWO) PVC for its config).
 It is a control-plane convenience, not a hardened gateway; if overloaded it slows API/demo calls.
 Its `kubectl`-based reconciliation is best-effort — if `kubectl` is unavailable the API still serves config + demo, `kubectl_available:false` is reported, and `/api/config/apply` must be re-run later.
 * **No application-level admission control or queueing.** The system does **not** emit `429 Too Many Requests`; under overload, latency grows and timeouts/errors appear.
 Kubernetes Services have no HTTP timeout — timeouts arise client-side, or via the orchestrator's `UpstreamTimeoutSeconds` (→ `502`).
 * **Kubernetes is not load-aware at the application level.** A `Ready` pod can receive another request even while busy with many; HPA reacts to CPU%, not to in-flight request count.
 At `maxReplicas` no more pods are added (it is raisable at runtime, but still a hard ceiling at any moment); if the cluster runs out of CPU/RAM, new pods stay `Pending`.
 * **"GPU" is a profile, not real hardware in this submission.** The GPU worker runs the same image with a different `NODE_TYPE` and its own Deployment/Service/HPA; on minikube there is no accelerator and the HPA is CPU-driven (hence the optional `LOAD_TEST_CPU_BURN_SECONDS`).
 The architecture is ready for real GPU nodes (`nodeSelector`/taints) — that is outside this environment.